• Skip to primary navigation

 • 1 teaspoon sesame oil

-• 1 teaspoon white granulated sugar or cane sugar
+• 1 teaspoon white granulated sugar or granulated cane sugar

 Instructions

-• Transfer the shrimp to a large bowl and pat dry with clean paper towel to remove any excess moisture.
+• Then transfer the shrimp to a large bowl and pat dry with clean paper towels to remove any excess moisture.

-• Then add cornstarch and toss until each shrimp is evenly coated.
+• Add cornstarch and toss to evenly coat the shrimp.
+If needed, add more cornstarch.
 Residual starch in the bowl is normal.

-• Heat 3 tablespoon or 45 ml vegetable oil in a large pan on medium heat.
-Fry the coated shrimp on both sides just until pink, curled, and crispy, about 3-4 minutes.
-Do not overcook.
-Remove shrimp from the pan.
+• Then heat 3 tablespoon (45 mL) vegetable oil in a large pan on medium heat.
+Fry the shrimp on both sides just until pink, curled, and crispy, about 3-4 minutes.
+Remove and set aside.

-• In the same pan, reduce to medium heat, add remaining oil.
-SautΓ© red chili, green onions, shallot, garlic and ginger for 15 seconds.
+• Add the remaining oil into the pan and sauté red chili, green onions, shallot, garlic, and ginger for 15 seconds, or slightly softened.

 Enjoyed my recipe?Please leave a 5 star review (be kind)!
 Tag me on social media @christieathome as I'd love to see your creations!